Will My Homeowners Insurance Cover Preventative Tree Removal?

 - Preventative tree removal, such as removing leaning or rotten trees, is generally not covered by homeowners insurance.

-- Insurance often covers tree removal when a tree falls on a covered structure, blocking access, or causing damage to insured structures.
+- Insurance often covers tree removal when a tree falls on a covered structure, blocks access, or causes damage to insured structures.

 - Adding a tree removal endorsement may provide extra coverage for specific situations.